ziming/CRUD/CONTRIBUTING.md

 - you'll become one of the Backpack contributors; [welcome to the party! :-)](https://media.giphy.com/media/l0MYt5jPR6QX5pnqM/giphy.gif);
 - you'll not just be helping yourself and the maintainers of Backpack, you'd be helping thousants of Backpack developers;

 If you've never submitted a PR before, don't worry, it's not that difficult.
-Read [this tutoral](https://mattstauffer.co/blog/how-to-contribute-to-an-open-source-github-project-using-your-own-fork) and the rules below.
-I promise, you'll actually enjoy sending PRs after a while :-)
+Read [this tutoral](https://mattstauffer.co/blog/how-to-contribute-to-an-open-source-github-project-using-your-own-fork) and the rules above.
+I promise, you'll enjoy sending PRs after a while :-)

-- **One pull request per feature** - If you want to do more than one thing, send multiple pull requests.

-- **[PSR-2 Coding Standard](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md)** - The easiest way to apply the conventions is to install [PHP Code Sniffer](http://pear.php.net/package/PHP_CodeSniffer).
-It's ok to push non-PSR-2 code, but know that [StyleCI](https://styleci.io/) will convert it after the merge.

 # Want to help out?